 Dynamic versus Static Stretching

 When you stretch, dynamic stretching offers the most benefits and the least risks.
 Some studies show static stretching, where you hold the stretch for more than 45 seconds, reduces muscle performance while dynamic stretching won’t harm performance and may slightly enhance it.
 A study carried out at the University of Zagreb analyzed 104 studies of athletes who stretched statically before a workout.
-Not only did static stretching NOT help performance, it reduced muscle strength by 5.5%.
+Not only did static stretching NOT help performance, but it also reduced muscle strength by 5.5%.

 Static stretching is where you lengthen and hold a muscle in a lengthened position for 30 seconds or more.
 Dynamic stretching is more like an active warm-up where you move your muscles actively through their full range-of-motion.
 A 2008 study showed athletes that did dynamic stretches each day for 4 weeks experienced improvements in flexibility, strength, speed, agility, and power.
 How’s that for benefits?